Bayonet: Modern usage

 One use the Germans in World War II made of bayonets was to search for people in hiding.
 One person hiding in a house in the Netherlands wrote: "The Germans made lots of noise as they came upstairs, and they stabbed their bayonets into the wall.
 Then what we'd always feared actually happened: A bayonet went through the thin wallpaper above the closet, exposing the three people who were hiding there.
 'Raus!' cried the Germans.
 'Out!'".

-Aftermath of a bayonet charge at Korean War.
+Turkish soldiers after a bayonet charge in the Korean War.

 During the Korean War, the French Battalion and Turkish Brigade used bayonet charges against enemy combatants.
 In 1951, United States Army officer Lewis L. Millett led soldiers of the US Army's 27th Infantry Regiment in capturing a machine gun position with bayonets.
 Historian S. L. A. Marshall described the attack as "the most complete bayonet charge by American troops since Cold Harbor".
 The location subsequently became known as Bayonet Hill.
 This was the last bayonet charge by the US Army.
 Millett was awarded the Medal of Honor.

 On 23 October 1962, during the Sino-Indian War, 20 Indian soldiers led by Joginder Singh fixed bayonets and charged a force of 200 Chinese soldiers.
 While the charge would prove futile for Singh and his men, it initially threw the Chinese off guard and forced a retreat despite outnumbering them 10 to 1.